 You may have heard that the eyes are the windows to the soul, but did you know that the skin betrays emotions?
 Sweat glands are controlled by the sympathetic nervous system, and the skin itself actually conducts electricity, which is why skin sensors are used during lie detector tests.
 A change in the skin can indicate psychological arousal.

-Emotions like fear, anger, stress, and more register not only in our minds, hearts, and guts, but in our skin as well.
+Emotions will affect your skin health.
+Fear, anger, stress, and more register not only in our minds, hearts, and guts, but in our skin as well.
 That’s why people who have skin conditions like psoriasis may find that they experience more flare-ups during stressful times.

 The problem is that psoriasis itself can cause stress.
 The red, scaly patches can be embarrassing and frustrating, causing more negative emotions that can, in turn, create additional flare-ups.
 If you suffer from psoriasis and are finding the emotional burden difficult, here are some tips that may help.

 Psoriasis can take a heavy toll on your emotional health.

 Try these tips to help you cope.

 According to the National Psoriasis Foundation, people with psoriasis experience higher rates of depression and anxiety, and are twice as likely to have thoughts of suicide as those without the disease.
 Studies show that those with the most severe form of the skin condition have a whopping 72 percent increased risk of depression.
 More than 80 percent of those surveyed said the disease was a moderate or large problem in their everyday lives, while 25 percent reported that psoriasis negatively affected their jobs.
 People also report feeling self-conscious, embarrassed, and helpless.

 Unfortunately, many people with the disease suffer in silence, coping by avoiding going out in public, abusing alcohol, or overeating.
 These habits can make depression and anxiety worse, say nothing of overall health.